epam/EPAM-AI-RUN-Marketplace/guide/workflows/templates/LinqToSQL.md

 ### 10. Review Implementation Output
 Once the workflow is complete, check the following:
-- Review the Pull Requests (PRs) for authentication-related changes.
+- Review the Pull Requests (PRs) for Linq to SQL-related changes.
-- Review the newly created branch named `okta-integration`.
+- Review the newly created branch named `linq-to-sql-migration`.

 ---